mrh29/learn2program/README.md

 ## Problem 2

-The second problem is to modify a file to do validate a password.
+The second problem is to modify a file to validate a password.
 The goal is to validate that a password meets certain requirements (e.g. containing 5 numbers and 1 uppercase letter).
 You will also learn about unit testing.